MOGMOGNO123/websites/shizuku/guide/setup.md

 - Make sure Shizuku can run in the background.
 - Do not disable "USB debugging" and "Developer options".
-- Change the USB usage mode to "Charge only" in the "Developer options".
+- Change the USB usage mode to "Charge only" in theoptions".

   On Android 8, the option is "Select USB configuration" - "Charge only".